 The final level, reader-centered description, included responses such as "educate others on fracking," "proposal [sic] a plan of care for the patient," "write an argumentative essay about the media’s influence," etc. These responses included verbs that imply that writing is taking actions on the reader, such as "to propose," "to educate," "to inform," or "to argue."

-We interpret the purpose categories as ordered or hierarchal in the statistical analysis that follows, using the order given above.
+The categories are interpreted as ordered or hierarchal in the statistical analysis that follows, using the order given above.
 That is, we look for evidence that explains students preceiving working in a higher-level versus a lower-level.
 This ranking is not intended to imply that the higher categories are more important, or that they are associated with better assignments or more learning.
 All the categories above "none" have their place in college curriculum.
 The ranking reflects greater attention to purpose that students are giving or need to give in making decisions in their writing.
 The first level shows no attention.
 The second level reveals only a focus on content.
 The third level is a focus not only on the content but also how the writing can better the student.
 The final level, at least when done well, requires the student to understand the point of view, existing knowledge, values, and interests of the reader and to know how to communicate effectively to achieve a transformation in the reader.
-We consider this as the highest-order recognition of purpose.
+This is the highest-order recognition of purpose.